indeep-xyz/docker-ip-register/README.md

 chown root:root /usr/local/bin/docker-ip-register
 ~~~

-The installation is just to copy to _/usr/local/bin/_.
+The installation is just to copy into _/usr/local/bin_ directory.
 If you want uninstall then remove it.

 tips
 ----

-### For docker container
+### Run docker container

+The command options at `docker run` is the following when Unbound server runs in Docker host.

 ~~~shell
 docker run -d \